kieransnapes/violet-triceratops/content/pages/index.md

         image_alt: App users welcoming a new member
         content: >
-          We understand that your business is unique and are able to provide custom built software to solve the more difficult problems you face
+          We understand that your business is unique and are able to provide custom built software to solve the more difficult problems you face.
+          To find out how we can help, get in contact via the button below.
         actions:
           - label: Learn More
             url: /features